Drish-Mali/CV-Matching/README.md

 docker-compose up --build
 ```
 3. To Access the API endpoint please have a look at API_documentation.md file.

+#### Note :
+Please note that setting up all the tables and data might take some time.
+Kindly be patient until the app.py is running and uvicorn is started at http://0.0.0.0:8000/.

 ## Structure
 ```
 ├── README.md                                           # Project overview and instructions